-Retinal Vascular Disease-Retinal Vein Occlusion
+Retinal Vascular Disease – Retinal Vein Occlusion

 An ancient proverb states “the eyes are the windows of the soul.”
 As ophthalmologists, the eyes are our window to the body’s circulation system.
 We see changes in the blood vessels of the retina that reflect what is occurring throughout the body.
 The retina is a thin sheet of nerve tissue in the very back of the eye.
 It has its own distinct blood supply and is one of the most metabolically active tissues in the body.
 The retina is extremely sensitive to changes that occur in blood vessels.
 Patients with common medical problems like high blood pressure and diabetes may develop loss of vision.
 This is related to the changes in blood flow through the retina that these diseases can cause.
 One of the most common retinal blood vessel diseases (or retinal vascular diseases) is a retinal vein occlusion.

-Retinal vein occlusion occurs because the veins in the retina becomes clogged or blood flow becomes interrupted.
+Retinal vein occlusion occurs because the veins in the retina become clogged or blood flow becomes interrupted.
 This blockage can result in permanent damage to the retinal veins.
 Most often a “thrombus” or blood clot causes the blood vessel occlusion.
 Patients experience painless vision loss from lack of blood flow to the retina, also known as “ischemia.”
-Another significant cause of vision loss is “macular edema” or swelling in the center of the retina.
+Another significant cause of vision loss is “macular edema” or swelling in the center of

 Risk factors for the retinal vein occlusions include high blood pressure, high cholesterol, atherosclerosis, blood clotting disorders, and inflammatory diseases.
 People 50 to 60 years old are most commonly affected.